locatw/fasim/.clinerules/instructions.md

   - Comments should contain information that cannot be inferred from the code
   - Avoid self-evident comments
   - All comments must be written in English
+- Models
+  - Do not create setter methods for model fields
+  - The `New{Name}FromParams()` function for model object creation should only be used from repository-related code.
+Use this function only when creating objects from persisted data, and use `New{Name}()` for other purposes.
 - Testing
   - All code changes must be verified by running unit tests
   - Run `go test ./...` in the backend directory to execute all tests